abroroo/til/Linux/how to get system report.md

 Sometimes, when I have several applications running on my laptop, it noticeably slows down, making it difficult to navigate.

-To help me manage this, I've developed a straightforward bash script that offers an overview of CPU load, memory usage, and disk space utilization on my Mac.
+To help me manage this, so here is a straightforward bash script for an overview of CPU load, memory usage, and disk space utilization on my Mac.

 ```bash
 #!/bin/bash